jser/realtime.jser.info/_posts/2018-11-18-whats-in-the-future-of-the-web-twitter.md

 ---
-title: What's in the future of the web? / Twitter
+title: 'What&#039;s in the future of the web? / Twitter'
 author: azu
 layout: post
 itemUrl: 'https://mobile.twitter.com/i/moments/1062511192097214464'